NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Recover Spell.md

 * * *

 You recover the energy of a recently disrupted spell, allowing you to cast it again as long as you do so immediately before the energy dissipates.
 You regain the use of a spell that was disrupted since the beginning of your last turn, but you must immediately Cast the Spell again with your next action or else you lose the spell; as normal for metamagic, this must be on the same turn that you use Recover Spell.
-You can change the area, targets, and other variables, including the number of actions used to Cast the Spell if the spell allows, such as when casting [[Spells/Heal|Heal]] or [[Spells/Force Barrage|Force Barrage]].
+You can change the area, targets, and other variables, including the number of actions used to Cast the Spell if the spell allows, such as when casting [[Heal|Heal]] or [[Force Barrage|Force Barrage]].

 *Source: Pathfinder Lost Omens: Pathfinder Society Guide* *OGL*